 - Promote democracy with 1 person 1 vote.

 Community wealth building

 Environment, climate change and the 'Green New Deal'

 - Put the environment at the heart of the economy.

-- Empower people to promote sustainable practices.
+- Empower people to promote sustainable practices through climate justice.

 - Instigate a Green New Deal creating well paid jobs in new green industries, transitioning our energy system and building new infrastructure.